-- A. Among the nine growth areas, prioritize those most likely to respond to development interest in the near term (one to three years) based on township support for rezonings, feasibility of public utility extensions, availability of electric and natural gas services, supporting road network, and related factors. - B. Execute growth agreement(s) with the respective townships to document local and County support for implementing the vision of each growth area. - C. Once prioritized, undertake engineering studies to extend public utility services to support growth, as well as engineering studies for road and intersection improvements. - D. Ensure all relevant economic development tools are in place or initiated based on development potential and reflected in the growth agreements.
-Certain tools, such

-- as a tax increment financing (TIF) district, joint economic development districts (JEDD), and new community authorities (NCA) may require an actual development project to initiate the negotiation process. - E. Educate local leadership and the public regarding the status of the Priority Growth Areas, including updates regarding development, utility, and road projects, and ensuring stakeholders are afforded an opportunity to learn about development opportunities and benefits.
+- A. Prioritize growth areas based on feasibility.
+The growth areas should be based on development interest in the near term (one to three years) considering such factors as township support for rezonings, feasibility of public utility extensions, availability of electric and natural gas services, supporting road network, and related factors. - B. Undertake engineering studies.
+Once prioritized, undertake engineering studies to extend public utility services to support growth, as well as engineering studies for road and intersection improvements. - C. Maintain updated economic development tools.
+Ensure all relevant economic development tools are in place or initiated based on development potential.
+Certain tools, such as a tax increment financing (TIF) district, joint economic development districts (JEDD), and new community authorities (NCA) may require an actual development project to initiate the negotiation process. - D. Promote Priority Growth Area success.
+Educate local leadership and the public regarding the status of the Priority Growth Areas, including updates regarding development, utility, and road projects, and ensuring stakeholders are afforded an opportunity to learn about development opportunities and benefits.